machroub/LBI/README.md

 ## <code>Front-end</code>
-the front end is used to be the client part of the project. only one Api call was implemented but it shows how we could consume Api.
+the front end is used to be the client part of the project. only one Api call was implemented but it shows how we could consume Api.(No css here )

 ### Tech Library used:
   <ul>